 That being said, the internet is full of information.
 If your arrest made the news, you can be assured that an employer will find it.
 Further, anyone can check the court records online.
-And, 1203.4 does not erase any court records.
+And, Section 1203.4 does not erase any court records.
 Your record would simply show that at its conclusion you obtained this relief.

 Certificate of Rehabilitation and Governor’s Pardon

-The process of rehabilitation and pardon is available for those persons who have suffered felony convictions and for those who have suffered convictions for misdemeanor sex offenses requiring registration as sex offender.
+The process of rehabilitation and gubernatorial pardon is available for those persons who have suffered felony convictions and for those who have suffered convictions for misdemeanor sex offenses requiring registration as a sex offender.
 There are exceptions for other sex offenses and offenses involving firearms.

-A certificate of rehabilitation or Governor’s pardon can in some cases relieve the person from the duty to register as a sex offender.
+A certificate of rehabilitation or governor’s pardon can in some cases relieve the person from the duty to register as a sex offender.

 Sealing Arrest Records